 Scholarly Commons Citation

 Gostin, Lawrence O.; Waxman, Henry A.; and Foege, William, "The President’s National Security Agenda Curtailing Ebola, Safeguarding the Future" (2014).
 Georgetown Law Faculty Publications and Other Works.
-Paper 1406.
+1406.